RobertoFalconi/SUOMIMobileApplications/README.md

 #  MobileApplications
-Modern, fully-native, Android App.
+Modern, fully-native, Android App that guides users of a spa in the best possible journey using IoT.
 Developed in Xamarin.Android using Visual Studio and Microsoft Azure.
 Xamarin Android version of the original project SUOMI: https://github.com/RobertoFalconi/SUOMI.

 # Useful Links